Trial of Sheikh Hasina: Domestic

+The verdict was broadly welcomed by most Bangladeshi political parties as well as the general public.
 Family members of the victims in court applauded the verdict.
-In preparation of the verdict, police had issued shoot-at-sight orders.
+In preparation for the verdict, police had issued shoot-at-sight orders against violent actors.
 Later the army and police used batons and sound grenades against students from Dhaka College near Dhanmondi 32, who had gathered with excavators to demolish the remnants of Hasina's father's house.
 Demonstrators outside the International Crimes Tribunal staged a symbolic protest by broadcasting a mock "missing notice" for Hasina and her family, mimicking public announcements typically made for missing persons.
 Students at the University of Dhaka (DU) gathered at the Teacher–Student Centre (TSC) to watch the verdict on a large screen set up by Dhaka University Central Students' Union (DUCSU), with many celebrating and distributing sweets.

-Chief Prosecutor Mohammad Tajul Islam, who led the case, reacted to the verdict in saying that "all international norms and standards" and that the "evidence presented here would stand in any court in the world."
-He concluded in saying: "This verdict proves that no one is above the law, no matter how powerful."
-Attorney General Mohammed Asaduzzaman reacted in saying: "This verdict will remain "a milestone for justice and the rule of law in Bangladesh."
+Chief Prosecutor Mohammad Tajul Islam, who led the case, reacted to the verdict by saying that "all international norms and standards" and that the "evidence presented here would stand in any court in the world."
+He concluded by saying: "This verdict proves that no one is above the law, no matter how powerful."
+Attorney General Mohammed Asaduzzaman reacted by saying: "This verdict will remain "a milestone for justice and the rule of law in Bangladesh."

-Hasina criticized the interim government of Muhammed Yunus in saying Hindus were allegedly being attacked, as well as criticizing alleged judicial impartiality.
+Hasina criticized the interim government of Muhammed Yunus by saying Hindus were allegedly being attacked, as well as criticizing alleged judicial impartiality.
 She issued a statement that read: "They are biased and politically motivated.
 In their distasteful call for the death penalty, they reveal the brazen and murderous intent of extremist figures within the interim government to remove Bangladesh's last elected prime minister, and to nullify the Awami League as a political force."

 Her Awami League called for a countrywide shutdown that day.

+Hasina’s spokesperson, former minister Mohammad Ali Arafat, criticized the verdict issued by the International Crimes Tribunal, stating that “the death sentence handed down by this kangaroo court is legally void.”

 Bangladesh Nationalist Party (BNP) leader Salahuddin Ahmed spoke from DU and said that the punishment was "less than the gravity of the crimes" and that the "judgment proves that no matter how powerful a fascist or autocrat becomes, they will one day have to stand in the dock," while calling for other related cases to also result in such judgments."
 BNP youth leader and Mir Mugdho's brother, Mir Snigdho, said of the verdict against Mamun that "we will appeal...[the] five-year sentence, or at the very least, we want life imprisonment."
 Jamaat-e-Islami leader Mia Golam Parwar hailed the verdict as "an important day for Bangladesh."
 The Foreign Ministry of Bangladesh called on India to extradite Hasina.
 The statement read: "Providing refuge to these individuals, who have been convicted of crimes against humanity, by any other country would be a highly unfriendly act and a disregard for justice."

-Sabir Mustafa, former head of BBC Bangla, considered the trial to be "seriously flawed", and that a death penalty for a case held in absentia was "unjust".